 }

 Secrets must never be hardcoded.
-Use the ${file:...} or ${env:...} syntax to inject credentials at runtime, and integrate with external secret managers following Securing Debezium connectors with Hashicorp Vault.
+Use the ${file:...} or ${env:...} syntax to inject credentials at runtime.
 Deploy idempotently using the Kafka Connect REST API PUT /connectors/{name}/config endpoint.

 Snapshot Strategy & Performance Tuning